 What kind of research projects are eligible for consideration?

 The Center’s first interest is to fund the study of the leadership in the Congress, both House and Senate.
 Topics could include external factors shaping the exercise of congressional leadership, institutional conditions affecting it, resources and techniques used by leaders, or the prospects for change or continuity in the patterns of leadership.
 In addition, The Center invites proposals about congressional procedures, such as committee operation or mechanisms for institutional change, and Congress and the electoral process.

 The Center also encourages proposals that link Congress and congressional leadership with the creation, implementation, and oversight of public policy.
 Proposals must demonstrate that Congress, not the specific policy, is the central research interest.

 The Center does NOT require grant recipients to use historical materials in its collections.
 For persons interested in such research, however, please visit http://www.dirksencenter.org/print_collections_overview.htm for information about our holdings.

-What could a Congressional Research Award pay for?
+What could a Congressional Research Grant pay for?

-Awards range from a few hundred dollars to $3,500.
+Grants range from a few hundred dollars to $3,500.
 Stipends will be awarded to individuals (not organizations) on a competitive basis.
 Grants will normally extend for one year.
-In some circumstances, the Center will make more than one award to a single individual in consecutive years, but not more than three awards to the same person in a five-year period.
+In some circumstances, the Center will make more than one grant to a single individual in consecutive years, but not more than three grants to the same person in a five-year period.